Paulo Santos (Portuguese footballer)

-Paulo Jorge da Silva dos Santos (born 11 December 1972) is a Portuguese retired professional footballer who played as a goalkeeper.
+Paulo Jorge da Silva dos Santos (born 11 December 1972) is a Portuguese former professional footballer who played as a goalkeeper.

 He appeared in 275 Primeira Liga matches over 14 seasons, representing in the competition Benfica, Estrela da Amadora, Alverca, Porto, Varzim, Braga and Rio Ave.

 Santos was part of the Portugal squad at the 2006 World Cup.

 Club career

 Born in Odivelas, Lisbon metropolitan area, Santos began his football career at age 11 at Sporting CP, and made his debut in the Primeira Liga in the 1993–94 season, winning the league with capital neighbours S.L.
 Benfica by playing one minute in the last game.
 After successful stints with C.F.
 Estrela da Amadora and F.C.
-Alverca, he went on to represent FC Porto, with no significant impact.
+Alverca, he went on to represent FC Porto with no significant impact.

 Santos joined S.C.
 Braga in summer 2005 after serving a loan stint with the same team the previous campaign.
-During that first year – with the Minho side finishing in fourth position in the league – when Andrés Madrid deflected the ball in for an own goal, he was beaten for the first time in 595 minutes, just 40 short of the record set by Benfica's Manuel Bento; in the only other time he had conceded during that season so far, Red Star Belgrade claimed the away goal that ended the Portuguese's campaign in the UEFA Cup at the first round for the second year running.
+During that first year – with the Minho side finishing fourth – when Andrés Madrid deflected the ball in for an own goal, he was beaten for the first time in 595 minutes, just 40 short of the record set by Benfica's Manuel Bento; in the only other time he had conceded until that point, Red Star Belgrade claimed the away goal that ended the Portuguese's campaign in the UEFA Cup at the first round for the second year running.

-In 2007–08, mainly due to injury problems, Santos appeared in only 12 league matches.
+In 2007–08, mainly due to injury problems, Santos only appeared in 12 league matches.
 He was released in December 2008 following a contract dispute, although he had a link running until June 2009.

 Midway through 2008–09, Santos spent time training with lowly Odivelas F.C. in the third division in order to stay fit.
 In July he "upgraded" to the second with G.D.
-Estoril Praia, appearing regularly to help his team retain their league status.
+Estoril Praia, appearing regularly to help his team to retain their league status.

 On 12 July 2010, at nearly 38, Santos moved to top-tier club Rio Ave FC, filling the gap left by the departure of starter Carlos Fernandes, who had moved to Bucaspor in Turkey.
 He retired two years later, having been first choice in his debut campaign.